Life's Surges, raw and real

 I get it.
 I see what He was doing.
 And I am now taking ALL the lessons into my future with gratitude.
 I realize now I'm a better person for the discipline.

-Okay, so, in full transparency, I also learned to swap my face in a picture.
-Later, I doctored the “awful” picture and swapped my face with one from another shot that day.
+Later, I doctored the “awful” picture, swapping my face with one from another shot that day.
 I "touched up" that moment to reflect on how I truly felt inside.
-THAT was a giant win!!
-It is also a sign that there is still a strong thread of vanity deep inside.
-Ah, well, that’s a battle for another time.
+THAT was a giant win.

-Another important thing, and example of my growth, I am remembering a kinder version of that experience now, not the doomsday version that goes like this; “It-went-so-badly-and-I-looked-so-awful-and-I-blew-my-chance-at-thanking-Jonathan Roumie-properly-OMG-I’m-a-LOSER!!!"
+Another important thing, and example of my growth, I am remembering a kinder version of that experience now, not the doomsday version that goes like this: “It-went-so-badly-and-I-looked-so-awful-and-I-blew-my-chance-at-thanking-Jonathan Roumie-properly-OMG-I’m-a-LOSER!!!"

 Those thoughts had me circling a dark drain I'd come to know too well for an entire day.